Hello there! I’m so glad you stopped by. I’m Amy, and I know how possible it is to create a high-quality life on a low budget.

 Spending Less, Getting More

 I founded this blog because I love to write and I love to help people.
-Living on a tight budget has always been my M.O. — back when I was a unfocused single, then as a new mother, and now as a work-at-home mother of four.
+Getting the most out of my money has always been my M.O. — back when I was a unfocused single, then as a new mother, and now as an at-home mother of five.

 I’ve lived on the East Coast, the West Coast, the Southwest, and the Midwest.
 I know what it’s like to be scraping the bottom of my barrel every month, to have to borrow money from friends so I could keep up with their lifestyle, and to work as a temp secretary — days and nights.